+UPGRADE

-UPGRADE The UPGRADE jumper J2, located at the front edge of the 7730ADC board, is used when firmware upgrades are being done to the module.
+The UPGRADE jumper J2, located at the front edge of the 7730ADC board, is used when firmware upgrades are being done to the module.
 For normal operation it should be installed in the RUN position.
-See the Upgrading Firmware section of this manual for more information.
+See the Upgrading Firmware section in the front of the binder for more information.

 To upgrade the firmware in the module unit pull it out of the frame.
 Move Jumper J2 into the UPGRADE position.
 Install the Upgrade cable provided (located in the vinyl pouch in the front of this manual) onto header J1 at the card edge.
 Re-install the module into the frame.
-Run the upgrade as described in the Upgrading Firmware section of this manual.
+Run the upgrade as described in the Upgrading Firmware section in the front of the manual binder.
 Once the upgrade is completed, remove the module from the frame, move J2 into the RUN position, remove the upgrade cable and re-install the module.
 The module is now ready for normal operation.